-Johanna, a native of France, received her BA and MA in American Civilization and with a focus on African-American Studies from Université Jean Monnet in Saint-Etienne.
+Johanna, a native of France, received her License (B.A.) and Maîtrise (M.A) in American Civilization and with a focus on African-American Studies from Université Jean Monnet in Saint-Etienne.
 She discovered her fondness for teaching French at Académie Lafayette, a French immersion school.
-She then received her MA in French at North Carolina State University where she also was awarded the Excellence in Teaching Award by the Graduate Student Association, sponsored by the Graduate School.
+She then received her M.A. in French at North Carolina State University where she also was awarded the Excellence in Teaching Award by the Graduate Student Association, sponsored by the Graduate School.

 Johanna is currently serving as the Resident Language Coordinator at Mary Lyndon Hall, an on-campus immersive French program for undergraduate students.
-She also took part in the departmental study abroad program UGA en France in Montpellier in 2015 and, in 2016, she also served as the Assistant Director for the study abroad program.
-Johanna is also involved with the Graduate Student Organization where she is the External Outreach Coordinator, a member of the Colloquium Committee and a core-member of Crossroads Graduate Conference organizing committee for February 2017.
+She also took part in the departmental study abroad program UGA en France in Montpellier in 2015 and, in 2016 and 2017, she also served as the Assistant Director for the study abroad program.
+Johanna was also involved with the Graduate Student Organization for three years where she was the External Outreach Coordinator, a member of the Colloquium Committee and a core-member of Crossroads Graduate Conference organizing committee for February 2017.

 Other Courses taught: FREN 1002